 More patients visited A&E at Royal United Hospitals Bath last month, with demand rising above the levels seen over the same period last year.

-The figures show attendances were above the levels seen before the coronavirus pandemic – in October 2019, there were 7,728 visits to A&E at Royal United Hospitals Bath.
+The figures show attendances were above the levels seen two years ago – in February 2021, there were 5,181 visits to A&E departments run by Royal United Hospitals Bath.

-The majority of attendances last month were via major A&E departments – those with full resuscitation equipment and 24-hour consultant-led care – while 7% were via minor injury units.
+All last month's attendances were via major A&E departments – those with full resuscitation equipment and 24-hour consultant-led care.

-That was an increase of 2% compared to September, and 36% more than the 1.6 million seen during October 2020.
+That was a decrease of 3% compared to January, but 5% more than the 1.8 million seen during February.

 At Royal United Hospitals Bath NHS Foundation Trust:

-695 patients waited longer than four hours for treatment following a decision to admit
+- 930 patients waited longer than four hours for treatment following a decision to admit – 13% of patients